maxlcummins/SGI1-REs/README.md

 A Github repository containing supplementary methodology and materials for a manuscript.
 DOI to be included on publication.

 ## SGI1-related element (SGI1-RE) dendrogram
-A non-redundant nucleotide database was created by concatenating the CDS fasta files of representative SGI1-REs from the NCBI nucleotide database, including accession numbers.
+A non-redundant nucleotide database was created by concatenating the CDS fasta files of representative SGI1-REs from the NCBI nucleotide database.

 This was performed using CD-HIT version 4.8.1 with the following command: